TomasMileto/Box-Hell/README.md

 • Audio and Camera treatment\
 • Basic Particles Systems\
 • 2D and 3D vectors\
-• How to Build the project
+• How to Build the project\
+• How to host and implement a simple leaderbord (this one was an extra)

 PD: The music and majority of the sounds where made by me using BoscaCoil (actually not recommended, gave me a lot of troubles with my second project)